pm2-hive/pm2-hive.github.io/docs/features/app-declaration.md

 ### Switching environments

 You may have noticed that you can declare environment-specific variables with the attribute `env_*` (e.g. env_production, env_staging...).
-These can be switched easily.
+They can be switched easily.
 You just need to specify the `--env <environment_name>` when acting on the application declaration.

 Example: